p135246/p135246.github.io/_posts/2020-02-03-website-created.markdown

 			include:
 				- assets/

+	Also note that I first tried to include a symlink to `academic-cv.pdf`, but for some strange reasons it was not copied into _site and was not working even on GitHup Pages, although Git should replace symlinks by copies in a commit.
 5. If updating the website after a `git push master origin` takes too long, it is possible that there is an error message in `GitHub/Settings`.
 	The repository containing the website must be public.
 	If it is switched to private, the website is not published anymore.